-A two year Murray Crayfish conservation stocking program commenced, with 200 Murray Crayfish being moved from an area where they are abundant to a site downstream in the Murray River which has suffered a significant decline in the local population.
+A two year Murray Crayfish conservation stocking program commenced in 2017, with 200 Murray Crayfish being moved from an area where they are abundant to a site downstream in the Murray River which has suffered a significant decline in the local population.

 Murray Crayfish are an iconic Australian species and are an essential part of the Murray Darling Basin ecosystem.
 They were once widespread throughout the Murray and Murrumbidgee catchments however have declined in range and distribution due to a range of environment factors, including a widespread hypoxic blackwater event which occurred during 2010 and 2011.
 As a result, Murray Crayfish are now listed as ‘vulnerable’ in NSW.

 This is the first time a stocking program to boost the population of Murray Crayfish has been conducted in the Murray River in NSW.
 Another 200 Murray Crayfish will be released to the site next year along with continued monitoring to determine the success of the project.

-The translocation project is being run by DPI in collaboration with Aquasave – Nature Glenelg Trust, the NSW Recreational Fishing Trust and local fishing clubs
+The translocation project is a collaboration between DPI Fisheries in and Aquasave – Nature Glenelg Trust, supported by the NSW Recreational Fishing Trust and local fishing clubs.